Why

 titled “House

+of Debt.”
 The last eight years this house has burned.
 It’s still

 aflame and singeing the banking system.